-Our comment: This kit from FASTWAYRACER is by far the cheapest in our list, but it well and truly falls into the ‘Chinese turbo kit’ category.
+Our comment: This kit from FASTWAYRACER is one of the best deals and by far the cheapest in our list, but it well and truly falls into the ‘Chinese turbo kit’ category.

-We wouldn’t recommend running this kit, but we did want to provide an alternative option for those desperate to turbocharge your Scion tC on a thin budget.
+We wouldn’t recommend running this kit, but we did want to provide an alternative option for those desperate and on a constant search to turbocharge their Scion tC on a thin budget.